ASC Decision Makers: Who to Target and How

 CMS Provider Enrollment Data

 CMS maintains a list of all Medicare-certified ASCs including facility name, address, and CMS Certification Number (CCN).
 This is your base universe for ASC targeting.
-It's updated monthly and is the most comprehensive list of operating ASCs in the country.
+It's updated monthly and is the most complete list of operating ASCs in the country.
 Download it from CMS Provider Data.

 State Licensing Records